-This audio edition includes material from my essay on "Roses Of Picardy" in my book A Song For The Season, personally autographed copies of which are exclusively available from the Steyn store.
-And, if you like Monique's and my take on the song, it's available on my CD Goldfinger.
+~This audio edition includes material from Mark's essay on "Roses Of Picardy" in his book A Song For The Season, personally autographed copies of which are exclusively available from the Steyn store.
+If you like Mark and Monique's take on the song, it's available on his CD Goldfinger.
+And don't forget, if you're a Mark Steyn Club member, you can enjoy special member pricing on those and over 40 other books, CD and other products at the Steyn Store just by entering your special promo code at checkout.